bitcoinfacts/glacierprotocol.github.io/_docs/deposit/test-deposit-withdrawal.md

     The way you tell whether a transaction has been confirmed varies depending on the software or service you are using to send funds, but it should be displayed prominently.
-1. Perform a test withdrawal.
+1. Perform a test withdrawal:
     1. Execute the [Withdrawal Protocol](../../withdrawal/execution/) to withdraw the remaining balance ($6 USD - deposit fees) from cold storage to a regular Bitcoin address of your choice.